Authentic Slow Cooker Birria (Birria de Res)

 - Bay Leaves: Itโs kind of wild how much flavor a few little leaves can impart.
 I recommend buying them from your local Latin American grocer; they are generally much cheaper since they are packed in plastic bags rather than glass jars.

-- Dried Guajillo Chiles: For adding sweet, smoky, fruity flavor in the flavorful red chile sauce.
+- Dried Chiles: Dried Guajillo Chiles add sweet, smoky, fruity flavor in the flavorful red chile sauce.
 Dried California or New Mexico chiles will also work beautifully!
+I also added Dried Ancho Chiles, but they are optional.ย Learn about the wide world of Mexican chiles.

 How to Make Birria de Res in a Slow Cooker